It seems like everyone’s talking about the benefits of relationship marketing. But just what does it mean, and how can it help your business?

 1. Massive Return on Investment

 Jerry Jao of CMO.com says it best: “Increasing customer retention rates by 5% increases profits by 25% to 95%.”
 Not convinced?
-Roughly half of all companies report getting better return on investment when they work to keep their previous customers than when they try to get new ones.
+Over two-thirds of all companies report getting better return on investment when they work to keep their previous customers than when they try to get new ones.

 2. Great Reviews